crcn/bindable.js/README.md

 # Bindable.js [![Alt ci](https://travis-ci.org/classdojo/bindable.js.png)](https://travis-ci.org/classdojo/bindable.js)

 Incredibly flexible, fast bi-directional data binding library.

-Bindable.js puts the Model in MV*.
+Two-way data binding means linking properties of two separate objects - when one changes, the other will automatically update with that change.
+It enables much easier interactions between data models and UIs, among other uses.

+Bindable.js is also useful outside of MVC - you can easily use it on the server side, maintaining state between models, and also server / client interactions.

 ### Projects using bindable.js